Neuromuscular-blocking drug: History

-Curare is a crude extract from certain South American plants in the genera Strychnos and Chondrodendron, originally brought to Europe by explorers such as Walter Raleigh It was known in the 19th century to have a paralysing effect, due in part to the studies of scientists like Claude Bernard.
+Curare is a crude extract from certain South American plants in the genera Strychnos and Chondrodendron, originally brought to Europe by explorers such as Walter Raleigh Edward Bancroft, a chemist and physician in the 16th century brought samples of crude curare from South America back to the Old-World.
+The effect of curare was experimented with by Sir Benjamin Brodie when he injected small animals with curare, and found that the animals stopped breathing but could be kept alive by inflating their lungs with bellows.
+This observation led to the conclusion that curare can paralyse the respiratory muscles.
+It was also experimented by Charles Waterton in 1814 when he injected three donkeys with curare.
+The first donkey was injected in the shoulder and died afterward.
+The second donkey had a tourniquet applied to the foreleg and was injected distal to the tourniquet.
+The donkey lived while the tourniquet was in place but died after it was removed.
+The third donkey after injected with curare appeared to be dead but was resuscitated using bellows.
+Charles Waterton's experiment confirmed the paralytic effect of curare.

+It was known in the 19th century to have a paralysing effect, due in part to the studies of scientists like Claude Bernard.
 D-tubocurarine a mono-quaternary alkaloid was isolated from Chondrodendron tomentosum in 1942, and it was shown to be the major constituent in curare responsible for producing the paralysing effect.
 At that time, it was known that curare and, therefore, d-tubocurarine worked at the neuromuscular junction.
 The isolation of tubocurarine and its marketing as the drug Intocostrin led to more research in the field of neuromuscular-blocking drugs.
 Scientists figured out that the potency of tubocurarine was related to the separation distance between the two quaternary ammonium heads.